 Why was the career of advising chosen?

-Lantern’s management team started is accountants working for Arthur Andersen in the audit and advisory services business division.
+Lantern’s management team started is accountants working for Arthur Andersen in the audit and corporate financial advisory services business division.
 Through career growth objectives, the founder took a job with a firm that helped growing companies raise capital as a consultant.
-After ten years with that firm, he decided to start his own consulting business and provide the same service, but relocated to Atlanta.
+After ten years with that firm, Chris Risey decided to start his own consulting business and provide the same service, but relocated to Atlanta.

 We see our service as a compliment to a corporate finance management team, but raising capital is a specialty that a lot of people don’t have experience doing.
 They hire us for specific projects and we come in, raise capital, and move on.
 Raising capital can be done to buy companies, allow extra cash to grow or open locations, or purchase equipment needed to provide services to customers.
 Our corporate finance services include business strategy/planning, acquisition finance, management buyouts and growth capital.